In this section

 Depending on the origin and location of your child’s neurologic problem, we may perform blood tests, a spinal tap, specialized DNA tests, pediatric EMG/NCV and/or remove a small amount (biopsy) of effected nerves and muscles for direct examination.

-Our neurosurgery specialists work with other team members from the Neurosciences Center to offer specialized surgical care.
+Our children's neurosurgery specialists work with other team members from the Neurosciences Center to offer specialized surgical care.
 We pair traditional treatments like medication and physical therapy with orthopedic interventions, cranial orthotic treatments, vagal nerve stimulation, intrathecal baclofen or shunt implantation, removal of tumors, minimally invasive endoscopic, stereotactic and microsurgery.

 We are proud to be recognized as a Level I Children's Surgery Center by the American College of Surgeons and a Level One Pediatric Trauma Center for neurotrauma.